 If you collect any of the data listed above from EU citizens or residents, then you MUST comply GDPR regulations.

-On the other hand, “Sensitive Personal Data” is considered information that reveals the following:
+“Sensitive Personal Data” – Sensitive personal data is considered information that reveals the following:

 - Racial/ethnic Origin